mongodb/docs/source/reference/replica-status.rst

 Member Statuses
 ---------------

-.. js:data:: members.name
+.. status:: members.name

    The ``name`` field holds the name of the server.

-.. js:data:: members.self
+.. status:: members.self

    The ``self`` field is only included in the document for the current ``mongod`` instance in the members array.
 It's value is "``true``".

-.. js:data:: members.errmsg
+.. status:: members.errmsg

    This field contains the most recent error or status message received from the member.
 This field may be empty (e.g. ``""``) in some cases.

-.. js:data:: members.health
+.. status:: members.health

    The ``health`` value is only present for the other members of the replica set (i.e. not the member that returns :js:func:`rs.status`.)
 This field conveys if the member is up (i.e. ``1``) or down (i.e. ``0``.)

-.. js:data:: members.uptime
+.. status:: members.uptime

    The ``uptime`` field holds a value that reflects the number of seconds that this member has been online.